-In today’s market, the opportunity to own an affordable home is has become easier for many.
-Falling real estate prices and low interest rates have transformed once-illusive properties into real possibilities.
-Despite the accommodating climate, real estate regulations have taken a more rigid form, requiring homebuyers to meet minimum lending requirements before securing a mortgage.
+In today’s market, the opportunity to own an affordable home has become harder for many.
+Increasing real estate prices and rising interest rates have made once-attainable properties almost impossible to buy.
+However, this doesn’t mean purchasing a home is beyond your reach.
+There are just a few real estate regulations requiring homebuyers to meet minimum lending requirements before securing a mortgage.
 For some, that may require that they begin some personal credit repair.
 Whether you are a seasoned property owner or first-time buyer, follow the steps below to pave the way toward an easier process.

-- Get serious about credit repair.
 Good credit is the most effective financial tool in your belt, so use it to your advantage.
-FHA-approved homes require a minimum FICO credit score of 620, while regular properties usually require a score of 720 or higher for the best interest rate.
+FHA-approved homes require a minimum FICO credit score of 580, while regular properties usually require a score of 620 or higher for the best interest rate.
 If you haven’t committed to credit repair, the time is now.
 Attention to unfair credit reporting, overdue accounts, exorbitant debt, and excessive credit accounts could save you thousands in mortgage interest.
 Obtain a copy of your credit report (free from Lexington Law with a credit consultation) and outline the problem areas.
 If you see unfair or inaccurate information, begin investigating, challenging, or disputing with your creditors and, where applicable, the credit bureaus.
 If you are feeling overwhelmed, ask Lexington Law for help.